 • differentiate between common types of data, and display them appropriately;

-• recognise the benefits of calculating interval estimates for unknown parameters, and be able to interpret interval estimates correctly;
+• explain the benefits of calculating interval estimates for unknown parameters, and be able to interpret interval estimates correctly;

-• conduct hypothesis tests and interpret the results of the test;
+• conduct hypothesis tests for categorical data, and interpret their results;

 Minimum Requirement for Award of Credits